puileong/bastion2/README.md

 * cdk-stack.ts (typescript code) create the bastion ec2/host on the existing VPC, public subnet, security group & individual key pair to save on resources, so that multiple developers will not need to create these duplicate resources.
 The code can be extended to create individual bastion host for the developers.
 For ease of use, the code can also be extended to take in the parameters for the existing environment instead of hardcoding.
 The code can also be extended to use SSM Session Manager to connect to the bastion host instead of SSH using key pairs.

-# 2) The following is the instructions and log to set up the bastion host (from AWS cloud9)
+# 2) The following is the instructions and log to create the bastion host (from AWS cloud9)
 * ec2-user:~/environment $ aws configure --profile bastion-cdk                                    <<<<< command entered
 * AWS Access Key ID [None]: ********************                                                  <<<<< text entered
 * AWS Secret Access Key [None]: ***************************************                           <<<<< text entered